-1. If IAOC finds it necessary to revise any part of this RFP or correct any errors, an addendum will be provided in the same manner as the original RFP.

-2. Any addenda will be posted to http://iaoc.ietf.org/rfpsrfis.html.

-3. Addenda to the RFP will not be issued after March 14, 2011.
+- 1. If the IAOC finds it necessary to revise any part of this RFP or correct any errors, an addendum will be provided in the same manner as the original RFP. - 2.
+Any addenda will be posted to https://iaoc.ietf.org/rfps.html. - 3.
+Addenda to the RFP will not be issued after September 25, 2017.